 The results of our procedures performed to test compliance with the requirements of Section 37-61-33(3)(a)(iii), Miss.
 Code Ann.
 (1972), disclosed no instances of noncompliance.
-The district had no classroom supply funds carried over from previous years.

 Section 37-9-18(3)(b), Miss.
 Code Ann.
 (1972), states in part, "the auditor shall test to insure correct and appropriate coding at the function level.
 The audit must include a report showing the correct and appropriate functional level expenditure codes in expenditures by the school district."